#Media4Democracy: ‘VP Democracy’ for Sound Platforms & Independent Media

-Following the EU Elections in May, it will be clear if online platforms were used to influence the outcome.
-Newly elected MEPs will have the opportunity to review the future strategy of the EU media sector, ensuring its sustainability and support to democracy.
+Following the EU Elections, it will be clear if online platforms were used to influence the outcome.
+Newly elected MEPs will have the opportunity to review the future strategy for the media sector, ensuring its sustainability and support to democracy.
 They may wish to create a media intergroup.

 The current EU priority of a ‘’Digital Single Market’’ has not prevented disinformation and populism, nor the demise of many media.
 More can be done.
 Now is a chance to propose a new “top 10 priority" that MEPs and the incoming Commission can support.
-It could be endorsed by the next President and then re-emphasised at the Commissioners’ hearings.
+This could be endorsed by the next President and stressed at the Commissioners’ hearings.
 A draft formulation of this priority could be: Democracy in a digital world: sound platforms and independent media.

-The EU can facilitate the ecosystem of platforms, media sector and advertising.
-This will help level the playing field and safeguard the right to expression.
+The EU can help improve the ecosystem of platforms, the media sector and advertising.
+This would help level the playing field and safeguard press freedom.

 - What are the lessons learned from the 2014-2019 mandate?